grantjenks/free-python-games/README.rst

 Memory
 ......

 Memory -- puzzle game of number pairs.
+Click a tile to reveal a number.
+Match two numbers and the tiles will disappear to reveal an image.

 .. image:: http://www.grantjenks.com/docs/freegames/_static/memory.gif
    :alt: Memory Free Python Game